Enkoji Temple’s Breathtaking Views in Kyoto, 2024

 Autumn season

-In autumn season when it’s generally in late November to early December, trees in Kyoto city change from yellow to red color gradually.
-The Enkoji temple is adored with stunning autumn leaves, creating breathtaking sights when combined with the temple’s historic architecture.
-Especially, in Enkoji temple, there are many kind of maple trees transform into vibrant hues of red, orange and yellow attracting both locals and tourists alike.
+During the autumn season, which usually lasts from late November to early December, the trees in Kyoto City gradually turn from yellow to red.
+The Enkoji Temple is adorned with stunning autumn leaves, creating a breathtaking sight when combined with the temple’s historic architecture.
+Especially in Enkoji Temple, there are many species of maple trees that turn into vibrant hues of red, orange, and yellow, attracting both locals and tourists alike.

 Summer season

-While summer in Kyoto city can be hot and humid, Enkoji temple can be visited and enjoyed as a summer retreat.
-Enkoji temple is located in part of eastern Kyoto city, Sakyo Ward where has natural beauty, surrounded by many forest.
-Furthermore, Enkoji temple’s garden has many cooling effect: lush, green, strolling pod, bamboo cave.
-Crape myrtle in the entrance of garden is in bloom with large, showy clusters of pink flowers in summer season.
+While summer in Kyoto city can be hot and humid, Enkoji Temple can be visited and enjoyed as a summer retreat.
+Enkoji Temple is located in part of eastern Kyoto city, Sakyo Ward, where has natural beauty, surrounded by many forest.
+In addition, Enkoji Temple’s garden has many cooling effect: lush, green, strolling pod, bamboo cave.
+Crape myrtle in the entrance of the garden is in bloom with large, showy clusters of pink flowers in the summer season.

 Infromation